WikiLeaks Disclosures … A Wakeup Call for Records Management

 Start by asking yourself, what would happen if your sensitive business records were made publicly available and the entire world was talking, blogging and tweeting about it.
 For most organizations, this is a very scary thought.
 Fortunately, there are solutions and best practices available today to protect enterprises from these scenarios.

-Leverage Content Analytics: Use content analytics to understand employee sentiment and as well as detect any patterns of behavior that could lead to intentional disclosure of information.
+Use content analytics to understand employee sentiment and as well as to detect any patterns of behavior that could lead to intentional disclosure of information.
 These technologies leverage text and content analytics to identify disgruntled employees before an incident occurs enabling proactive investigation and management of potentially troublesome situations.
-They can also serve as background for any investigation that may happen in the event of an incident.
+They can also serve as a background for any investigation that may happen in the event of an incident.
 Enterprises should proactively monitor for these risks and situations … as an ounce of prevention is worth a pound of cure.
-Content analytics can also be extended with predictive analytics to evaluate the probably of an incident and the associated exposure.
+Content analytics can also be extended with predictive analytics to evaluate the probability of an incident and the associated exposure.

-Leverage Advanced Case Management: Investigating and remediating any risk or fraud scenario requires advanced case management.
-These case centric investigations are almost always ad-hoc processes with unpredictable twists and turns.
+Investigating and remediating any risk or fraud scenario requires advanced case management.
+These case-centric investigations are almost always ad-hoc processes with unpredictable twists and turns.
 You need the ad-hoc and collaborative nature of advanced case management to serve as a process backbone as the case proceeds and ultimately concludes.
 Having built-in audit trails, records management and governance ensures transparency into the process and minimizes the chance of any hanky-panky.
 Enterprises should consider advanced case management solutions that integrate with ECM repositories and records management for any content-centric investigation.

 Leave me your thoughts and ideas.
 I’ll read and respond later … after I am done hitting the snooze button a few times (kidding of course).